- What is bankruptcy?

 - What are some common types of debts?

-- How much are the Court fees to file a bankruptcy?
+- How much are the court fees to file for bankruptcy?

 - What happens after I file bankruptcy?